XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 A transaction can be authorized by any of the following types of signatures:

-***TODO: Question: Not sure what we mean by "signature" here.
-I know that I can submit/authorize a transaction with a `secret` value -- which can either be the master private key or the regular private key.
-When we refer to "signature" above and below - what are we referring to?
-Are we calling the `secret` field holding the master or regular private key value a "signature"?
-Or is this something else - like a signature that is derived from the `secret` value once a transaction has been submitted, but not yet authorized?***

 * A single signature from the master private key that is mathematically associated with the sending address.
 You can disable or enable the master key pair using an [AccountSet transaction][].
 * A single signature that matches the regular private key associated with the address.
 You can add, remove, or replace a regular key pair using a [SetRegularKey transaction][].
 * A [multi-signature](#multi-signing) that matches a list of signers owned by the address.
 You can add, remove, or replace a list of signers using a [SignerListSet transaction][].